janncker/Adafruit_SSD1306/README.txt

+This project is forked from https://github.com/adafruit/Adafruit_SSD1306, with some dirty modification for X86 arduion(Edison).

+So far, only the ssd1306_128x64_spi is verified.

 This is a library for our Monochrome OLEDs based on SSD1306 drivers

   Pick one up today in the adafruit shop!